Rohanrana2003/React---The-Base-Code/Readme.md

 # React Hooks
  (Normal JavaScript utility Function)
  - UseState()  "Gives us a variable with super powers"
  - UseEffect() "Runs after UI is rendered"

+# Use State
- Whenever State variable updates, react triggers a reconciliation cycle(re-renders the component)
+ - Whenever State variable updates, react triggers a reconciliation cycle(re-renders the component).
+ - It is used to create Local State variables inside our Functional Components.
+ - They are meant to be created inside the function at the higher level.
+ - They should not be created inside conditions or loops.

+# Use Effect
+ - If there is no dependency array => UseEffect is called on every render.
+ - If dependency array is empty [] => UseEffect is called on initial render(just once).
+ - If dependency array is [btnNameReact] => UseEffect is called everytime btnNameReact is updated.